mpv-player/mpv/DOCS/man/input.rst

     ``cmd``
         The command mapped to the key.
-(Currently, this is exactly the same string as specified in the source.
+(Currently, this is exactly the same string as specified in the source, other than stripping whitespace and comments.
 It's possible that it will be normalized in the future.)

     ``is_weak``
         If set to true, any existing and active user bindings will take priority.